opalmer/pycffiwin32/docs/source/dev/codestyle.rst

 consistency and readability we should always use Windows constants by name rather than hard coding numbers.

-For example if you're writing a test this:
+For example if you're writing a test or code like this:

 .. code-block:: python

    SetHandleInformation(handle, 1, 0)

-Should instead be this:
+Then it would be preferable to write:

 .. code-block:: python